DominikBBB/PP2-JSQuiz/README.md

 - All pages are responsive.
 No bugs found.
 - Playername input form with enter button work.
 No bugs found.
 - The link to the external website works.
-It's openning in seperated tab.
+It's opening in separated tab.
 No bugs found.
 - All Restart Buttons, Next Buttons, Start Again Buttons, Start button and Check Answers Button work.
 No bugs found.
 - All questions are loading correctly.
-The correct answers are calcutated correctly.
+The correct answers are calculated correctly.
 No bugs found.
 - Hovering animations work as expected.
 No bugs found.
-- The curent number of the question displays correctly.
+- The current number of the question displays correctly.
 No bugs found.
 - Display of correct answers works.
 No bugs found.